mohd-afeef-badri/psd/demos/fracture-mechanics/tutorial-4.md

 \caption{Finite element solution showing: Crack initiation,  movement, and  development. \label{L-shape-mesh-crack}}
 \end{figure}

-On you screen, the force displacement curve which plots \sh{force.data} should look something like this
+On you screen, the force displacement curve which plots \psd{force.data} should look something like this

 \begin{figure}[h!]
 \centering